Psychologist vs Psychiatrist

 They also have advanced qualifications from the specialized fields of training and psychiatry.

-Practicing a Psychiatrist also requires completing four years of training.
-During this training, they work with people in hospitals and outpatient clinics to diagnose and treat mental illness with medications, treatments, and other treatments.
+Practicing as a Psychiatrist also requires completing four years of training.
+During this training, they work with people in hospitals and outpatient clinics to diagnose and treat mental illness with medications and other treatments.
 Some psychiatrists may train in the following areas of expertise:

 - Addiction medicine